Participatory AI: A Scandinavian Approach to Human-Centered AI: Participatory AI -- Framework

 \item[IV.] \empowermentMediation{} -- Empowerment in PD extends beyond individual skill development to encompass the strengthening of communities and their collective ability to shape their technological environments.
 Furthermore, interactive technologies should be understood as instruments, mediating human activity, and motivated in that activity.
 For AI systems, this means designing not just for individual users but for groups, organizations, and communities as units of empowerment.

 \item[V.] \emancipatoryDemocracy{} -- PD's commitment to democracy recognizes that technology design is inherently political, involving groups and communities with conflicting interests and power, serving certain values and interests, possibly at the cost of others.
-Emancipatory practices in AI development can support various interests, hence democratizing decisions, especially in contexts where power imbalances might otherwise exclude certain voices.
+Emancipatory practices in AI development can support interests and democratize decisions, especially in contexts where power imbalances might otherwise exclude certain voices.

 \end{description}